andreypopp/rethemeable/README.md

 It doesn't define the notion of theme, the theme can be a list of CSS class names or a set of inline style directives.

+It doesn't define how components should apply themes.
+It is up to component to decide what and when to apply CSS class names or inline styles.

 Instead Rethemeable define a way to propagate theme through React component tree.

+It's up to component authors to declare the theming contract for each component.

+It's up to consumers to fulfil the theming contract for each component.

 Installation
 ------------